golangci/golangci-lint/docs/content/docs/contributing/architecture.md

 ```

 After finding a load mode, we run `go/packages`:
-he library get list of dirs (or `./...` as the default value) as input and outputs list of packages and requested information about them:
+the library get list of dirs (or `./...` as the default value) as input and outputs list of packages and requested information about them:
 filenames, type information, AST, etc.

 ## Run Linters